beardedspice/beardedspice/README.md

 If you want another supported app supported, simply open an issue with the tag 'app support'.
 Or, if you are feeling extra feisty, implement the handler yourself!

-BeardedSpice is built with [SPMediaKeyTap](https://github.com/nevyn/SPMediaKeyTap) and works well with other applications listening to media key events.
+BeardedSpice is built with [SPMediaKeyTap](https://github.com/nevyn/SPMediaKeyTap) and works well with other applications listening to media key events. **NOTE**: We've asked nevyn to update the SPMediaKeyTap whitelist.
+While BeardedSpice is not on the whitelist, media key events may not propogate to BeardedSpice.
+You'll need to keep your Spotify application closed in the meantime.

 [![BeardedSpice](http://imgur.com/zoeg3NS.png)](http://imgur.com/zoeg3NS.png)

-## Downloading
+## Download

 Find all released binaries [here](https://github.com/beardedspice/beardedspice/tree/releases).